rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

     [root@localhost folder1]#
     ```

-    The semi-colon (;) used in the command above, allows you issue multiple commands on a single line!!
+    The semicolon (;) used in the command above, allows you to issue multiple commands on a single line!!

 2. Use `locate` to search for all the files in your pwd that have the suffix “temp”